Sunam

-Sunam Udham Singh Wala is a town and a tehsil, near city of Sangrur in Sangrur district in the Indian state of Punjab.
-The city of Sunam Udham Singh Wala, which falls in Sunam Udham Singh Wala tehsil, was previously known only as Sunam.
-The Government of Punjab renamed it after the Indian freedom fighter and martyr Udham Singh in 2006.
+Sunam is a town and a tehsil, near city of Sangrur in Sangrur district in the Indian state of Punjab.
+The Railway Station of Sunam was renamed as Sunam Udham Singh Wala.

 History

 Sunam is listed in the Ain-i-Akbari as a pargana under the sarkar of Sirhind, producing a revenue of 7,067,696 dams for the imperial treasury and supplying a force of 2000 infantry and 500 cavalry.
 It had a brick fort at the time.
+It was one of the many towns under the rule of Wazir Khan.